Sacrament Of Marriage

 3. Book your Pre-Marriage course

 Courses are run throughout the year but are generally limited to ten couples so early booking is advisable.
 ‘Accord’ (The Catholic Dublin Diocesan Agency for Marriage) run courses in a number of centres throughout a number of centres in the diocese.
-In the Dublin area, phone 01- 4784400, online at www.accord.ie (email: email@example.com) to book a course in the nearest centre to you.
+In the Dublin area, phone 01- 4784400, check their website, or email: email@example.com to book a course in the nearest centre to you.
 Inter-Church courses are also available where the catholic party is marrying a person from another faith tradition.

 If you are marrying a Christian from another denomination we suggest you attend a Pre-Marriage Course organised by EMBRACE (Interchurch Marriage Preparation Group) 39 Harcourt Street, Dublin 2 Tel: (+353 1) 4784400.